joergmlpts/olympus-wifi/README.md

 #### List images

-Images on the camera can be accessed as well:
+Images on the camera can be listed as well:

 ```
 $ ./olympus-camera.py --cmd "get_imglist DIR=/DCIM/100OLYMP"